xFromat/face-reader/README.md

 # face-reader
-This app based on bash and python for managing computer by camera image of your face.
+This app based on python for managing computer by camera image of your face.